How to choose a credit card.

 Weighing up your options.

 Let’s break it down.
-Ultimately there’s two types of credit cards, low rate and rewards.
+Ultimately there’s two types of credit cards, no fees* and rewards.
 Take a step back, think about your lifestyle and how you want to use your credit card.
 Your needs will help guide you.

 What will you be using the card for?